Divya4879/positivity/README.md

-# Mood Booster AI Companion
+# Mood Booster 24*7 AI Companion

-Mood Booster AI Companion is your personalized AI assistant, designed to uplift your mood with curated motivational content.
-Whether you're seeking inspiration, encouragement, or a creative boost, this app tailors content to match your needs and preferences.
+Mood Uplifter AI Companion is your personalized AI assistant, designed to uplift your mood with curated motivational content.
+Whether you're seeking inspiration, encouragement, or a creative boost, this website tailors content to match your needs and preferences.

+---

 ## Live Demo
 Check out the live project here: [Mood Booster AI Companion](https://mood-booster-ai-companion.netlify.app)